github-xiaogang/woodpecker/plugin.md

 ## Create a plugin:

- 1. Create a service, and implements it`s action list.
+ 1. Create a service, and implements it's action list.

  2. Register the service.

  3. Use the service at mac client.

-Now We`ll implement a service called "EchoService" to show these processes in detail.
+Now We'll implement a service called "EchoService" to show these processes in detail.

  - [Demo Code](https://github.com/appwoodpecker/woodpecker-ios)